 For the purpose of the Data Protection Act 2018 (the Act), the Controller is IQPC of 129 Wilton Road, London, SW1V 1IZ.

 International Quality and Productivity Center (IQPC) leverages a global research base of best practices to produce an unrivalled portfolio of industry leading, annual conferences worldwide, data products and online communities, along with a full complement of content marketing services, and intimate networking events - all aimed at educating, supporting, and connecting the leadership of the world's core industries.
 IQPC has offices in: Berlin, Dubai, London, New York, Singapore, Sydney, Tampa and Toronto.
 Find out more here: https://www.iqpc.com/company-profile

 Information We Collect From You

 We will collect and process the following data about you:

 Information you give us.
 This is information about you that you give us by filling in forms on our websites (our site) or by corresponding with us by phone, e-mail or otherwise.
 We may record your phone calls with us for quality control and for governance purposes.
 The information you give us may include your name, address, e-mail address and phone number, financial and credit card information.
-In order to provide our website users with a personalised and valuable service, we operate several divisions which require membership.
-We will collect information from future members during the subscription process.

 Information we collect about you.
 With regard to each of your visits to our site we will automatically collect the following information: